Episodic Ataxia with Nystagmus

 Incheon, KR

-Seoyeon Kim practices in Incheon, Republic of Korea.
+Seoyeon Kim practices practicing medicine in Incheon, Republic of Korea.
 Ms. Kim is rated as an Elite expert by MediFind in the treatment of Episodic Ataxia with Nystagmus.
-Her top areas of expertise are Episodic Ataxia with Nystagmus, Drug Induced Dyskinesia, Movement Disorders, and Familial Dysautonomia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Episodic Ataxia with Nystagmus, Movement Disorders, Drug Induced Dyskinesia, and Lewy Body Dementia (LBD).

 Learn about our expert tiers